Arsh23/blog/content/article/cvsp/cvsp.md

 <div id='single-pixel-render'></div>
 {{% inline-block 60 %}}Once a pixel is loaded, you have to **render** it so that it can be displayed on the screen.
 This step depicts something that is computationally complex and requires CPU power to complete.
 Actual pixels don't work like this but this representation will make our demo easier to understand.{{% /inline-block %}}

 The time it takes for both of these to finish will be randomly selected between a range, as the runtime for real-life tasks is always slightly different each time.
+Note that actual pixels in a display don't work like this, this is just a analogy I use to make the explanation a little easier.
 Let's see what different approaches we can take with a 4x4 sized image:

 ### 1. Synchronous Code